bibledit/converters/README.md

 ## Quick Bible

-Converting Bible data to Quick Bible consists of two steps.
+Converting Bible data to Quick Bible consists of multiple steps.
 1. Convert the USFM data to a ```.yet``` file.
 2. Convert the ```.yet``` file to a ```.yes``` file.
 3. Load the ```.yes``` file into the Quick Bible app.